 ADA machines are usually undercounter machines.
 They are large enough to produce a hundred pounds or more a day of ice, but they’re engineered to be easy to access and clean.
 For example, the Follett 7UD100A ADA 125 pound 14.5” wide air cooled nugget style ice maker and water dispenser (say that all in one breath! ) mas made so that individual

 If you’ve ever worked in a fast food restaurant or sat in one long enough, you’ll see a worker lugging buckets of ice to fill the ice dispenser.
 It’s a tedious job, and woe to the worker that spills the bucket!
 What if there was a way to change that?

 Follett Ice Machines do have a feature that can help.
 Follett has a special technology called RIDE that makes ice transport a snap.
 Their ice machines can sit on top of a dispenser and drop ice via a gravity feed like a traditional ice machine, or they can sit remotely and push ice through a tube directly into the dispenser.

 - Sanitation – no one has to touch the ice.
 It goes straight from maker to dispenser.
 Fewer parts to clean.

 - Less noise – The compressor is the loudest part of the ice machine.
-The noise can be contained in the kitchen.
+The noise

 While your customers might not talk about it much, the ice machine that you have in your small convenience store can make the difference between whether customers stop in or just get their gas and move on.